tensorflow/docs/site/en/api_docs/python/tf/keras/layers/Lambda.md

 The main reason to subclass <a href="../../../tf/keras/layers/Layer.md"><code>tf.keras.layers.Layer</code></a> instead of using a
-`Lambda` layer is saving and inspecting a Model. `Lambda` layers are saved by serializing the Python bytecode, whereas subclassed Layers can be saved via overriding their `get_config` method.
-Overriding `get_config` improves the portability of Models.
+`Lambda` layer is saving and inspecting a Model. `Lambda` layers are saved by serializing the Python bytecode, which is fundamentally non-portable.
+They should only be loaded in the same environment where they were saved.
+Subclassed layers can be saved in a more portable way by overriding their `get_config` method.
 Models that rely on subclassed Layers are also often easier to visualize and reason about.

 #### Examples: